 Tessa Sanderson

-9. What is the world’s oldest flower found in northeast China, bloomed around 125 million years ago and resembles a water lily?
+9. What is the world’s oldest flower found in northeast China, which bloomed around 125 million years ago and resembles a water lily?

 Archaefructus sinensis